JTSDK/jtsdk64-tools-dep/README.md

 `M = Minimal, F = Full, or S = Skip`.

 For first time installations. select all the available options including MSYS2.

+#### Required Installs

+For building WSJT-X and Hamlib, the following are required installs

+1. Python
+1. Git-SCM
+1. QT
+2. MSYS2 Setup

+#### Options

 Regarding Qt, if you have any plans on testing / using multiple versions of Qt, you should select the `F` option for a full installation.

 >NOTE: Depending on your computer and internet speeds, this could take upwards of an hour or more to complete; the majority of time taken by the Qt section.

 ```shell
  ---------------------------------------------------